 How do I apply SWOT analysis with my pupils?

-You might want to explore ways in which you can personalise learning and develop differentiation in the classroom.
+You might want to explore ways in which you can personalize learning and develop differentiation in the classroom.
 Consider this with your pupils by asking them questions in terms of four areas:

 Strengths What are your personal strengths and the resources available to you?